-Last week we wrote about how to help your car survive summer heat, but now it’s time to take care of drivers.
+Last week we wrote about how to help your car survive the summer heat, but now it’s time to take care of drivers.

 1) Don’t fear the sweat

 Once you accept that you are going to sweat – how much depends largely on your body’s tolerance for high temperature and humidity – you are golden!
 Hey, it’s summer!
 When are you going to sweat if not in the scorching summer sun anyway?
 Just make sure you have also dressed accordingly.
 If you are going on a road trip or just somewhere where you can be dressed casually, pick your most comfortable attire, preferably made from cotton or other light fabric, and don’t worry about sweat stains.
 However, if you need to be presentable for work or some other occasion, take your smart suit or elegant dress in a bag and find a place to change and refresh once you reach your destination.